-FMT_SMF.1.1 The TSF shall be capable of performing the following management functions: modification of transport key.
+FMT\SMF.1.1 The TSF shall be capable of performing the following management functions: modification of transport key and disabling the BAC function.

-FMT_SMR.1 Security roles
+FMT\SMR.1 Security roles

-Dependencies: FIA_UID.1 Timing of identification

-FMT_SMR.1.1 The TSF shall maintain the roles authorized personnel of the passport issuing authorities.

-FMT SMR.1.2 The TSF shall be able to associate users with roles.
+Hierarchical to: No other components.
+Dependencies: FIA_UID.1 Timing of identification FMT_SMR.1.1 The TSF shall maintain the roles authorized personnel of the passport issuing authorities .
+FMT_SMR.1.2 The TSF shall be able to associate users with roles.